Manisha-pal/Chemist.ry-Pharmacy-Management-System/README.md

 **Chemist.ry : A Pharmacy Management System**

-**Introduction**: <br>
-The main aim of the project is the management of the database of the pharmaceutical shop.
-This project is insight into the design and implementation of a Pharmacy Management System.
-This is done by creating a database of the available medicines in the shop.
-The primary aim of pharmacy management system is to improve accuracy and enhance safety and efficiency in the pharmaceutical store.
-The aim of this project is to develop software for the effective management of a pharmaceutical store.
-We have developed this software for ensuring effective policing by providing statistics of the drugs in stock.
+**Introduction**: <br>This project focuses on designing and implementing a Pharmacy Management System to streamline the management of pharmaceutical stores.
+By creating a comprehensive database of available medicines, the system aims to improve accuracy, safety, and efficiency.
+The  provides robust inventory statistics, ensuring effective oversight and management of drug stocks.

 **Description on the topic:** <br>
 This program can be used in any pharmaceutical shops having a database to maintain.
 The software used can generate reports, as per the user’s requirements.
 The software can print invoices, bills, receipts etc. It can also maintain the record of supplies sent in by the supplier.
 Here, the admin who are handling the organization will be responsible to manage the record of the employee.
 Each employee will be given with a separate username and password.

-**Problem Definition:**<br>
+**Problem Definition**:<br>
 The aim of the project is to create an effective software to help the pharmacist to maintain the records of the medicines, handle user details, generate invoice, check and renew validity and provide a scope of communication between users by using inbuilt messaging system.
 Pharmacy management system deals with the maintenance of drugs and consumables in the pharmacy unit.
 This pharmacy management system is user friendly.

 **Objectives**<br>